cosmos/ibc-go/e2e/README.md

 In order to run tests outside the context of the Makefile (e.g. from an IDE)

+The default location for a config file will be `~/.ibc-go-e2e-config.yaml` but this can be overridden by setting the `E2E_CONFIG_PATH` environment variable.

-The main thing that needs to be set is the `E2E_CONFIG_PATH` environment variable.
-This should point to a valid config file, setting this will depend on the IDE being used.
+This should be set to the path of a valid config file you want to use, setting this env will depend on the IDE being used.

 ## Test design